How to Clean Tri-X Filters In A Dish Washer

 Dishwasher detergents and rinse agents, such as Jet Dry, can be harmful to the filter if used while cleaning the filter in the dishwasher.

-In the event a dishwasher is unable to remove stubborn debris from the filter or you decide not to use the dishwasher method, you will need to use the garden hose method below.
+If the dishwasher is unable to completely clean the outside of the filter or you decide not to use the dish washer, you will need to use the garden hose method below.
 If you only want to use the dishwasher method skip to Step 2 Removing Oils from the Filter.

 BAQUASPA NOTE: If the spa water is maintained with Baqua Spa Water Care products, you must use a garden hose and cannot place the filters in the dishwasher.
 Additionally, for step 2 you must use Baqua Spa Filter Cleaner.